Schneider Electric

 FOCUS REDESIGN AREAS

-IMPROVED USER FLOW
+IMPROVED JOURNEY FLOW

 team photo